 Our headquarters is located in Amsterdam, with two regional offices in Tel Aviv and Lisbon, and a Research & Development office in Kyiv.

 7. Factofly ($1.8M/year)

-Jannik Flor Borg (from Copenhagen, Denmark) started Factofly over 2 years ago.
+Jannik Flor Borg (from Copenhagen, Denmark) started Factofly almost 3 years ago.

 My name is Jannik and I am the co-founder and CEO of FactoFly.
 FactoFly is helping freelancers, side-hustlers, and gig workers to lead administration-free lives by taking care of everything related to their business in terms of admin.

 Over the last twelve months, we’ve grown the business from 0 to around €130k monthly revenue.